Jaum97/Javascript-Playground/README.md

 # Javascript-Playground
-Repo to just store random JS code
+Repo to store random JS code and snippets